 A knock at the door interrupted Stevie’s thoughts.
 His parents entered the room.

-Are you feeling better, love?" his mum asked.
-Stevie nodded and hoped she would offer him a fourth helping of ice-cream.
+"Are you feeling better, love?" his mum asked.
+Stevie nodded, hoping she would offer him a third helping of ice-cream.

 Tall And True is an online showcase and forum for writers, readers and publishers.

 “Well, we'd better all get some sleep, now,” his mum said, tucking in his blankets.
 “You won’t forget what the policeman told you about hiding and curiosity killing the cat, will you, Stevie?”